Montreal Arena: Description

 Opened on December 31, 1898, it held people, seated.
 It held a refreshment buffet and smoking rooms, with rugs available for rental to sit on.
 It is likely the first arena designed expressly for ice hockey, although it was built after the St. Nicholas Rink in New York City, and the Dey's Skating Rink in Ottawa, which both opened in 1896.
 These popular recreational skating venues also supported ice hockey leagues.

 The ice rink ends were not squared off but rounded off.
 The ends were somewhat semi-circular, possibly the first design of its kind.
 A puck could be shot along the outside rim, slide along the corners, pass behind the goal and come out the other side.
 That type of shot is common in hockey today and is called "rimmed around."
 The rounded-corners design spread to other arenas.
 In 1902, after the Dey Rink was demolished due to a storm, it was rebuilt with rounded ends to match the Montreal Arena.
 The fence along the ice surface was increased in height to 4 ft, an increase from the Victoria Skating Rink's one foot high boards.
 The first artificial ice-making plant in Montreal was installed in the Arena in 1915.

 The owners of the Montreal Arena, the Canadian Arena Company, later built the Arena Gardens in Toronto, and operated the Toronto Arenas in 1917–18.
 Principals of the Arena Company, such as William Northey, would later be involved in the building of the Montreal Forum and the founding of the Montreal Maroons.

-The Montreal Canadiens won their first (pre-NHL) Stanley Cup in this building on March 30, 1916 against the Portland Rosebuds.
+The Montreal Canadiens won their first (pre-NHL) Stanley Cup in this building on March 30, 1916, against the Portland Rosebuds.

+Many other great teams played there and won Cups before then, including the Montreal Victorias in 1899, the Montreal Shamrocks in 1899 and 1900, the Montreal Hockey Club in 1903, and the Montreal Wanderers who started playing there in 1904 and won the Stanley Cup there in 1906 (winning goal in aggregate series scored at Montreal Arena), 1907, and 1908.

+Within the one block distance from the Montreal Forum (17 Cups incl 13 by Habs, 2 by Maroons, CGY and NYR) to the Montreal Arena (8 Cups), 25 total Cups were won all told.